All Episodes

 Well, I think that shows criminal intent more than anything, doesn't it?

-And doesn't it seem look look if if we weren't in the middle of a presidential campaign, uh I suspect that she would have been indicted.
+Look, if we weren't in the middle of a presidential campaign, I suspect that she would have been indicted.

-Um wait a minute, but that is profound what you're saying.
+But wait a minute, but that is profound what you're saying.

 Right.

-And then last week he dumped a whole bunch of additional FBI material out in public, which I don't remember ever being done before.
+And then last week, he dumped a whole bunch of additional FBI material out in public, which I don't remember ever being done before.

-And he said, Gosh, if you're not convinced yet how guilty she is, let me share all this stuff with you.
+And he said, gosh, if you're not convinced yet how guilty she is, let me share all this stuff with you.

-The jury trial is called an election.
+The jury trial is called an election, and the jury is 315 million people.

 That's obstruction of justice.